Jake-Garneau/MadMovies/README.md

 2. **Backend (FastAPI)**:

    - The FastAPI backend processes the quiz answers.
-   - It fetches movie data from an SQLite database and applies a **Cosine Similarity** algorithm to recommend movies based on user responses.
+   - It fetches movie data from an SQLite database to recommend movies based on user responses.

 3. **Recommendations**: